Thinkmill-learning-paths/css-basics/step3/README.md

 ### Switch

-Use only the below HTML for this switch component and write CSS to make it look like the image.
+Style the following HTML to make it look like the image below:

 ```html
 <label>